virtual-labs-archive/computer-graphics-iiith/README.md

 * Run makefile by the following commands inside the 'ui/src' folder to change the default theme :

-	 ` Go to Command Terminal
+	 ` Go to Command Terminal.
-	 ` $ cd ui_extracted_folder // Where u have extracted the ui kit
+	 // Where u have extracted the ui kit
+	 ` $ cd ui_extracted_folder
 	 ` $ cd ui/src
          ` $ make clean all
 	 ` $ make theme=blue-icon